arcaraynier/hmm/README.md

 quick

 keep learning
 find a job.
-2-3 years be a data analyst
+2-3 years be a data analyst.

 can you become? the pressure today seems overwhelming the stress, anxiety